wilmeragsgh/cgi-llms/README.md

-# Conditional Generation of Insights using LLMs
+# Conditional Generation of Insights on tabular data using LLMs

 > These resources complement the final paper assignment during the XCS224U Natural Language Understanding course